droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 The gargoyle is half the size of <span class="citation">Q44.
 Dragon Gargoyle (p.
 141)</span>.
 The knight is Vladimir Horngaard, who is as described in <span class="citation">Q36.
 Dragon’s Audience Hall (p.
 138)</span>.
 ### Meeting Vladimir Horngaard
-The players must succeed on a DC 14 Dexterity (Stealth) check to ascend the staircase without alerting Vladimir to their presence.
-If the players don’t approach stealthily, fail their Dexterity (Stealth) check, approach the dragon gargoyle, or fought the **phantom warriors** in the turrets below, Vladimir is alerted.
+The players must succeed on a DC 23 Stealth check to ascend the staircase without alerting Vladimir to their presence.
+If the players don’t approach stealthily, fail their Stealth check, approach the dragon gargoyle, or fought the **phantom warriors** in the turrets below, Vladimir is alerted.
 Read:

 <div class="description">
 <p>The gauntleted hand tightens its grip around the greatsword’s hilt, and the knight’s deep, rasping voice pierces the silence.
 "Who goes there?" it commands.
 “Be warned—if you are thieves or assassins, know that you shall soon join your quarries in death."</p>